LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 Established: Grand Valley State University was chartered by the Michigan legislature in 1960 in response to the need for a public, four-year college in the state's second largest metropolitan region.

-Mission: Educating students to shape their lives, their professions, and their societies.
-The university contributes to the enrichment of society through excellent teaching, active scholarship, and public service.
+Mission: At Grand Valley State University, we empower learners in their pursuits, professions, and purpose.
+The university enriches society through excellent teaching, active scholarship, advancement of equity, and public service.

 Learn more on our strategic positioning page.